syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-pdf.md

 {% endtabs %}

-You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Word-to-PDF-Conversion/Use-alternate-font-without-installing).

 ### Fallback fonts for range of Unicode text

+Users can set fallback fonts for their custom Unicode range of text to be used in Word to PDF conversion.

-The following code example demonstrates how user can add fallback fonts by using custom unicode range of text which we considered internally while converting a Word document to PDF.
-Based on this, user can use different fallback fonts for the different Unicode ranges under same script type.
+The following code example demonstrates how users can add fallback fonts by using a custom Unicode range of text that DocIO considers internally while converting a Word document to PDF.

 {% tabs %}